Making films without breaking the bank

 My company Made By Other People was started in 2014 and is a boutique film production company that strives to create high-quality and bold entertainment no matter the scope of project or size of budget.

-In 2023, I developed and launched a film course at the University of Toronto.
-This micro-budget filmmaking course was created for emerging producers and filmmakers who are looking to make their first feature film, but who may not be eligible for the traditional funding sources in Canada.
+In 2023, I developed and launched a Micro-Budget Filmmaking course film course at the University of Toronto.
+The course was created for emerging producers and filmmakers who are looking to make their first feature film, but who may not be eligible for the traditional funding sources in Canada.

 If you have any questions about the course, please feel free to email me at kpaputts@gmail.com